 Buffalo Grass can be started from seed, or, as in this picture, from plugs.
 This picture was taken after six months.

 Buffalo Grass stolons

 Blue Grama Grass is also a warm season grass.
 It grows up to about 8 inches when in flower and can be left as a beautiful meadow.
 It's also called Eyelash Grass because of the interesting horizontal seedheads.
 If kept mowed, it's better to leave it at a height of four inches.

 This is a young Sheep Fescue lawn, shown eight months after first sowing.
 It takes some patience to wait for Fescue to fill in and some spring reseeding will fill in any gaps.

 Sheep Fescue can be mowed to lawn height to stay more manicured or left as a meadow.
 This winter picture of Sheep Fescue shows how textural it can be.

 As this picture shows, Sheep Fescue is a bunch grass.
 Mowing would make it appear less so.
 This client is leaving the grasses as a meadow.
 If used as a lawn, it would be seeded more densely.
 Once established, you can water as little as once every three weeks in the summer.

-Xeric turf looks the most like a traditional lawn, but uses less water.
+Xeric turf looks the most like a traditional lawn and can take the most amount of foot traffic, but uses less water.
 Traditional lawns take at least 72 inches of supplemental water in this region., while xeric turf averages about 42 inches.
 The reason is that the root depth of traditional lawns is 6-8 inches, whereas the xeric turf root depth is closer to 4 feet.